Written by Slawomir (“Swavak”) Gromadzki, MPH

 Powerful digestive relaxant & aid

-Chamomile is also regarded as a stomach and digestive tract relaxant, which can be very beneficial if you experience stomach cramps, ad related to it discomfort, indigestion, gas or nausea.
+Chamomile is also regarded as a stomach and digestive tract relaxant, which can be very beneficial if you experience stomach cramps and related discomfort, indigestion, gas or nausea.
 This benefit is also due to chamomile’s natural relaxing effects as the brain is closely connected with the stomach and gut via the vagus nerve.
-Therefore more relaxed mind can help relax the entire GI tract.
-In addition some constituents found in Chamomile can improve digestion and relieve digestive distress.
+Therefore a more relaxed mind can help relax the entire GI tract.
+In addition, some constituents found in Chamomile can improve digestion and relieve digestive distress.

 Promotes healthy blood glucose levels & relaxes blood vessels, muscles & heart